The Supplemental Nutrition Assistance Program (SNAP) provides a monthly benefit to help low-income households purchase nutritious food.

 - Amazon, BJ's, and Hannaford accept SNAP food benefits only.

-- Walmart accepts both SNAP and EBT cash benefits.
+- Shaw's and Walmart accept both SNAP and EBT cash benefits.

 - Amazon waives delivery fees on purchases of $35 or more.